 Supreme Court Justice Potter Stewart said of obscenity: “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it.”

-That clusters of shared words are a good proxy makes sense.
-The overwhelming majority of words are extremely rarely used (see Zipf’s Law.)
-If a few words that are normally rare are suddenly a little less rare, and you find them popping up together in the same Tweets, it’s unlikely to be a coincidence.
-For our purposes, think of subjects as little rare-word clouds.
-Famous names and highly recognizable words actually matter very little.
-When it comes to identifying news, “Bieber” and “Adelle” are of little more value than background words like “the” and “a.”
-What actually identifies meaningful subjects tends to be the rarely used words.
-An obscure street name and the words “egg” and “house” popping up together anomalously tells you that something is up long before the name “Bieber” shows a significant blip in usage.
+Therefore, for our purposes, we can think of subjects as little rare-word clouds.
+Counter-intuitively, famous names and highly recognizable words actually matter very little when it comes to identifying news.
+“Bieber” and “Adelle” are of little more value than background words like “the” and “a” because they appear in millions of Tweets every day.
+But an obscure street name plus the words “egg” and “house” popping up together in a dozen Tweets, it signifies that something is up long before the name “Bieber” shows a significant blip in usage.

 Natural Language Processing (NLP)

 NLP techniques are strongest in identifying and classifying Tweets relating to subjects that we know exist a-priori.
 If you had to sum up what it’s about in one word, it would be “recognition.”
 This doesn’t mean simply grepping for keywords, although regular expression matching is an important tool.
 In a typical NLP approach, the Tweet stream would be filtered using regular expressions and other tools to search for potentially interesting content, after which semantic analysis can be applied to the reduced result.
 With the semantics of the Tweets understood, the stream can be iteratively reprocessed to identify and classify still more related content that may not even use the keywords that flagged the Tweets for the first cut.